 Events by Interest

-Art Exhibits in the Barn Gallery
+In the Barn Gallery

 Learn about preparing a vegetable garden for spring planting and eventual summer dining.
 Hear about seed vs. plant options, soil, watering and timing of crops.
 Get ideas for bed and container design that take advantage of small spaces.
 Harold Taylor is the Section Gardener in the Horticulture Display division at Longwood Gardens and oversees daily operations in the Idea Garden and surrounding areas.
 A member of the Longwood Gardens family for more than 30 years, he is a graduate and current instructor in the Professional Gardener Program at Longwood and has extensive experience in working with vegetables, herbs, fruits and the compost demonstration site at Longwood.

 Join us for a behind the scenes look at the newly reopened Yale Center for British Art.
 Speaker, Matthew Hargraves will present the story of art in Britain between two seismic events in the nation's history: the Protestant Reformation in the 1530s and the 2016 Brexit vote to leave the European Union.
 He will also reveal how curators at Yale have used over 500 objects that put British art in a global context and show how British art defined a nation that shaped the modern world.
 Matthew specializes in the history of British art, especially the 17th, 18th and 19th centuries and is the author a variety of publications.
 Matthew is the Chief Curator of Art Collections and helped oversee the complete reinstallation of the Center’s art collections.